CentroDL/godot/w12/d02/student/backbone_primer.md

 Kermit's model does two things:

 - It defines a RESTful URL for his model to sync with, and…
 - It defines default attributes for his model.
 Default attributes are useful for representing the composition of API data within your front-end code.
-Also, these defaults guarentee that your model is always fully formed, even before loading its data from ther server.
+Also, these defaults guarantee that your model is always fully formed, even before loading its data from ther server.

 However, what IS that `KermitModel` object?
 Whenever you extend a Backbone component, **you always get back a *constructor function***.
 That means we need to create an instance of the model before using it: